realJohnDoe/org-sim/memory-bank/progress.md

 - **Hierarchy Initialization**: Simplified edge generation logic in `src/simulation/state.ts` to create a balanced organizational hierarchy based on a specified number of direct reports per manager.
 - **Test Updates**: Updated test logic in `src/simulation/state.test.ts` to correctly identify deeper hierarchy levels by checking for nodes not directly reporting to the root manager, with all tests passing.
 - **Visualization Enhancements**: Updated `src/simulation/visualization.tsx` to render edges in dark grey with increased stroke width, corrected edge positioning using D3 simulation data, and implemented dynamic zoom to ensure all nodes are visible.
+- **Agent Behavior Implementation**: Implemented the first version of the 'act' or 'release' action in `src/simulation/agent.ts` with `submitProductGraph`, which returns 0 if structures don't match or if any product node's value is less than its demand counterpart, verified by tests in `src/simulation/agent.test.ts`.
+- **Tree Structure Refactoring**: Refactored tree representation to use a recursive `TreeNode` type in `src/simulation/supplyDemandProductTypes.ts`, ensuring proper connectivity through typing, with corresponding updates in `src/simulation/agent.ts` and `src/simulation/agent.test.ts`.

 ## What's Left to Build
-- Implement first version of acting: submitting a product graph to be checked against the demand graph.
+- Add releases of the agents to the visualization.
-- Split agent definition from org definition.
 - **Core Simulation Logic**: Implement pure functions with integrated testing for each increment following Test-Driven Development (TDD):
-  - Agent behavior (idea generation, act, delegate, break down, reject) as declarative state transformations, with tests written before each behavior implementation.
+  - Agent behavior (Contributing, Request contributions) as declarative state transformations, with tests written before each behavior implementation.
   - Goal dynamics with configurable change frequencies, tested for correct state updates on change triggers.
   - Simulation engine to manage time steps and state transitions, with tests ensuring correct progression and state handling.
 - **Performance Metrics**: Create functions to calculate and compare metrics (time to goal, efficiency, delegation frequency, rejection rates) for traditional vs. agile organizations under varying conditions (goal dimensionality 2-10, change frequency), with tests validating metric accuracy.